yracine/device-type.myautomatic/README.md

 /**************************************************************************************************/

-a) At the Automatic Developer portal, copy the OAuth Redirect URL field
+a) At the Automatic Developer portal, copy the OAuth Redirect URL field entered in step 5f)

 The field should be similar to: